endgrid/mattellite/README.md

 Network change monitoring watchtower (plug-and-play nmap ndiff result email alerting)

 Monitoring large networks is difficult.
 Locating and ensuring the correct configuration of devices on those networks is a daunting task.

-Mattellite is a simple, one script program designed to use minimal resources and grant maximum network visibility.
+Mattellite is a simple, one-script program designed to use minimal resources.
 I built it to run on an Ubuntu VM but you could also put it on a Pi to take advantage of physical access.

 ## Step 1: [Configuring Gmail as a Sendmail email relay](https://linuxconfig.org/configuring-gmail-as-sendmail-email-relay)
 I recommend the above tutorial by Luke Reynolds for setting up a mail relay.